lcm-proj/lcm/docs/content/build-instructions.md

 ### Using MSVC with vcpkg

-Windows MSVC/vcpkg builds are much slower than Ubuntu builds as vcpkg builds `glib` and transitive dependencies from source.
+Windows MSVC/vcpkg builds are initially much slower than builds on other platforms with package managers which serve prebuilt binaries, since vcpkg builds `glib` and transitive dependencies from source.

 #### Prerequisites